observablehq/parser/README.md

 <a href="#cell_body" name="cell_body">#</a> <i>cell</i>.<b>body</b>

-The body of the cell: null for an empty cell; an ImportDeclaration for an import cell; otherwise a BlockStatement or an expression node.
+The body of the cell: null for an empty cell; an IncludeDeclaration for an include cell; otherwise a BlockStatement or an expression node.

 <a href="#cell_async" name="cell_async">#</a> <i>cell</i>.<b>async</b>

 A boolean indicating whether the cell body is asynchronous (*i.e.*, whether it contains an `await` statement).
-False for import and empty cells.
+False for include and empty cells.
 It is an error for a cell to be both asynchronous and a generator.

 <a href="#cell_generator" name="cell_generator">#</a> <i>cell</i>.<b>generator</b>

 A boolean indicating whether the cell body is a generator (*i.e.*, whether it contains a `yield` statement).
-False for import and empty cells.
+False for include and empty cells.
 It is an error for a cell to be both asynchronous and a generator.

 ### ViewExpression